Matttx/Matttx/README.md

 I'm working on some mobile projects in React Native, Flutter and Swift to improve my skills.

+I also use Firebase, Redux or Easy-peasy with these Frameworks / Languages.

-You can see me also on [Linkedin](https://www.linkedin.com/in/mattéo-fauchon/)
+You can see me on [Linkedin](https://www.linkedin.com/in/mattéo-fauchon/)

 <!--
 **matteofauchon/matteofauchon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.